survivejs/react-book/manuscript/07_implementing_dnd.md

 }
 ```

-Besides the initial debug print, we should see way more prints as we drag a `Note` around.
+Besides the initial debug log, we should see way more logs as we drag a `Note` around.
 Note that both decorators give us access to the `Note` props.
 In this case we are using `monitor.getItem()` to access them at `noteTarget`.

 ## Developing `onMove` API for `Notes`